ZeniteSolar/MSC19/README.md

 # MSC19
-Sensor Module for CANBUS with ATmega328p
+Voltage or Current Sensor Module for CANBUS with ATmega328p